Parents Opposed to Pot cites 256 marijuana-related child deaths in a plea not to legalize MJ.

 Parents Opposed to Pot is a 501c3 educational nonprofit based in northern Virginia.
 Contact at 773-322-7523 or visit the website, poppot.org, Facebook @poppotorg.

-Editors Note: The number of child deaths as of 12/29/2021 is now 278 and two more deaths have occurred in Pennsylvania, a drowning and a suffocation death.
-Two violent neglect cases happened more recently in Pennsylvania.
-See PopPot Fact Sheet on Child Abuse Deaths.
+Editors Note: The number of child deaths as of 8/30/2022 is now 290.
+See updated PopPot Fact Sheet on Child Abuse Deaths.